Skip to main content

 Destination skatepark

 A feasibility study for the destination skatepark was completed in 2022.
 This led to the allocation of $5.64M towards the development of a destination skate park in 2023/24 in Kilbirnie Park.
-Planning for this project is in progress as part of the Kilbirnie Park open space upgrade.
+Planning for this project is underway as part of the Kilbirnie Park open space upgrade.
+However, this project is under review as part of the Long-term Plan amendment process along with more than a dozen other projects across the capital.

 Skatepark renewals